weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 </details>

+Congratulations, you've successfully built a vector database and populated it with data!

 ## Query Weaviate

 Now that you've built a database, let's try some queries.

 ### Text similarity search

-One of the most common use cases is text similarity search.
-As we have a `text2vec` module enabled, we can use the `nearText` parameter for this purpose.
+We'll try a text similarity search.
+As we have a `text2vec` module enabled, we can use text-based similarity searche.
+Let's look for quiz items related to `biology`.

-If you wanted to find entries related to biology, you can apply the `nearText` parameter like so:
+You can carry out text-based similarity searches with the `nearText` parameter like below, specifying the query text in the `concept` field.

 import CodeAutoschemaNeartext from '/_includes/code/quickstart.autoschema.neartext.mdx'

 <CodeAutoschemaNeartext />

-Note that we use the `Get` function (or the relevant client implementation) to fetch objects, and the query text is specified in the `concept` field.

-You should see something like this:
+You should see:

 import BiologyQuestionsJson from '/_includes/code/quickstart.biology.questions.mdx'

 <BiologyQuestionsJson />

-Note that even though the word 'biology' does not appear anywhere, Weaviate has returned biology-related entries (on DNA and species) as the closest results.
-Also, it has returned these entries over and above many entries otherwise related to animals in general.
+Even though the word `biology` does not appear anywhere, Weaviate has returned biology-related entries (on DNA and species) as the closest results.

-That's a simple but powerful outcome, which shows a big reason behind the popularity of vector searches.
-Vectorized data objects allow for searches based on degrees of similarity, such as semantic similarity of text as we did here.
+That is a simple example that shows why vector searches are powerful.
+Vectorized data objects allow for searches based on degrees of similarity, as shown here.

-Try it out yourself with different strings, by changing the string from "biology".
+Try it out yourself with different strings, by changing the string from `biology`.

 ## Recap

-If you made it here - well done.
-We have covered a lot in just a couple of pages, and you've successfully built a fully functioning vector database! 🥳
+Well done.
+You have successfully built a fully functioning vector database, including running your first queries.

 You have:
 - Vectorized your dataset through an inference API,